 - Huntington’s is a disease caused by an inherited defect in a single human gene.It’s autosomal dominant which implies that only one defective copy is enough to develop the disorder.

 - The treatment is being designed the gene that causes the disease.

 Professor Sarah Tabrizi who led the phase 1 trial in the University College London’s Huntington’s disease center said the results exceeded her expectations.

 “The results of this trial are of ground-breaking importance for Huntington’s disease patients and families,”

 “For the first time we have the potential, we have the hope, of a therapy that one day may slow or prevent Huntington’s disease,” she said.

-The drug known as Ionis-HTTRx, it works by blocking and destroying a messenger molecule before the harmful protein can be made, when this occurs the messenger the effects of the mutant gene is silenced.
+The drug known as Ionis-HTTRx, works by blocking and destroying a messenger molecule before the harmful protein can be made, when this occurs, the effects of the mutant gene is silenced.

 This could potentially be used in the treatment of other brain disorders such as Alzheimers and Parkinson’s.